 - 1. Acquired immunity: Humoral and cell mediated immune response. - 2.
 Role of B and T cell in immunity. - 3.
 Receptors, activation and differentiation of B and T cells. - 4.
 Cytokines: Properties and function. - 5.
 MHC complex and molecules with classification and function.
 Graft rejection. - 6.
 Antigen processing and their presentation; cross presentation of exogenous antigen. - 7.
 Hypersensitivity: Gell and Coomb's classification with mechanism and examples.
 Concept of tolerance. - 8.
-Autoimmune disorders (with ref to Pernicious anaemia, Rheumatoid arthritis, Hashimoto's disease, Myasthenia gravis) - 9.
+Autoimmune disorders (with ref to Pernicious anaemia, Rheumatoid arthritis, Hashimoto's disease, Myasthenia gravis). - 9.
 Hybridoma technology, monoclonal antibodies and their applications (therapeutics and diagnosis), - 10.
 Immunotoxins and their applications.

 - 1. Study of permanent slides and specimens of parasitic protozoans and helminthes (as per theory syllabus). - 2.
 Pathological study (chart photograph): sputum, blood, urine and stool. - 3.
 Blood: Erythrocyte Sedimentation Rate (ESR), Haematocrit value; ABO Blood group antigen determination by heamagglutination. - 4.
 Staining and identification of Gram positive and Gram negative bacteria. - 5.
-Preparation of thin and thick blood films to diagnose Plasmodium infections. - 6.
-Preparation of temporary and permanent slides of faecal matter (cockroach/Ungulate) by saline preparation and concentration techniques to identify cysts of parasitic protozoans and helminthes eggs. - 7.
+Preparation of thin and thick blood films to diagnose Plasmodium infections.

+- Preparation of temporary and permanent slides of faecal matter (cockroach/Ungulate) by saline preparation and concentration techniques to identify cysts of parasitic protozoans and helminthes eggs. - 7.
 Demonstration of antigen-antibody interaction in gel. - 8.
-Separation of γ -globulin by salt precipitation. - 9.
-Group discussion / Seminar presentation on a related topics given below.
+Separation of γ-globulin by salt precipitation (Demonstration only). - 9.
+Group discussion / Seminar presentation on a related topics given below:

-Pool of Topics for Group discussion or Seminar presentation : 1.
+Pool of Topics for Group discussion or Seminar presentation: 1.
 Autoimmune diseases 2.
 Hybridoma technology and its applications 3.
 Helminth infections in humans 4.
 Concept of Immunity 5.
 Immunological memory & Vaccination 6.
 Fungal infections in human 7.
 Zoonotic diseases 8.
 Host-parasite interaction 9.
 Common bacterial diseases 10.
 Hypersensitivity 11.
 Antigen-antibody interaction 12.
 Diseases caused by viruses

-CA (30 marks) ESE (20 marks) 1.
-Assessment based on practical topics (class 1.
+CA (30 marks) ESE (20 marks) Assessment based on practical topics (class) 1.
 Identification (Sl no 1, 2, 5)- Sc.
-Name-0.5, Character-1, Pathological test)-10 importance-0.5 (2x4=8) 2.
+Name-0.5, Character-1, test)-10 Pathological importance-0.5 (2x4= 8) 2.
 PPT/Poster preparation, presentation and write 2.
-Experiment/slide preparation (Sl no 3 to 8)-Principle-1, procedureup submission-3+4+3=10 1.5, Experiment-3, result and inference-2, precaution-0.5 (8) 3.
+Experiment/slide preparation (Sl no 3 to 8)-Principle-1, proced up submission-3+4+3= 10 1.5, Experiment-3, result and inference-2, precaution-0.5 (8) 3.
 Attendance and Participation in class-5 3.
 LNB -2 4.
 Practical skills, laboratory reports, etc-5 4.
-Viva- 2 NOTE :
+Viva-2 NOTE:

-- Study includes identification, systematic position (major taxon), identifying character, pathological significance. - CA can be done multiple times even by more than one teacher.
+- Study includes identification, systematic position (major taxon), identifying character, pathological significance. - Identification could be done by using card printed with photograph/drawing/data/preserved specimen/permanent slide. - CA can be done multiple times even by more than one teacher.
 An average will be taken for marks capturing. - LNB should be prepared in inter-leaf practical note book with date & Teacher's sign. - A maximum of 4 students can present same topic of GD/seminar presentation, as a group or solo.